Written by:

 Tramadol Addiction

-Common in users who take this painkiller in greater doses or more frequently than prescribed and for recreational purposes.
+A common addiction seen in users who take this painkiller in greater doses, more frequently than prescribed, and often for recreational purposes.

 How can I help a loved one with an opioid addiction?